marckean/AzurePolicy/README-DESKTOP-H5I4931.md

 Policy **DeployIfNotExists** or **Modify** effect will take effect on any new or updated resources.
 Existing resources after they are scanned by the Policy Compliance Checker engine will need a remediation task kicked off or through code to get remediated.
 [From here](https://youtu.be/AVn5glYBz84?t=4279).

-Policy assignments must include a `managed identity` when assigning `Modify` policy definitions.
+Policy assignments must include a 'managed identity' when assigning 'Modify' policy definitions.
 Please see https://aka.ms/azurepolicyremediation for usage information.

 [Remediate non-compliant resources with Azure Policy](https://aka.ms/azurepolicyremediation)